bids-standard/bids-matlab/README.md

 ## Requirements

+BIDS-MATLAB works with:

+- Octave 4.2.2 or newer
-BIDS-MATLAB works with MATLAB R2014a or newer, or Octave 4.2.2 or newer.
-(It may also work with older versions, but those are not actively supported.)
+- MATLAB R2014a or newer

+It may also work with older versions, but those are not actively supported.

 If you are using MATLAB R2016b or newer, nothing else needs to be installed.